numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 These specifications provide a minimal initial C-API, which shall be expanded in the future, for example to allow specialized inner-loops.

-Briefly, NumPy currently relies fully on strided inner-loops and, this will be the only allowed method of defining a ufunc initially.
+Briefly, NumPy currently relies on strided inner-loops and this will be the only allowed method of defining a ufunc initially.
 We expect the addition of a ``setup`` function or exposure of ``get_loop`` in the future.